erniebrodeur/pushover/README.md

 Some CLI features:

-  * Mulitple users/applications can be stored.
+  * Multiple users/applications can be stored.
   * Do not need to supply either, will find the first one available.
   * Supplying on the CLI will always override the stored variables.